MMarco94/top-k-densest-overlapping-subgraphs-docs/ALGORITHMS.md

 # Top-k densest overlapping subgraphs

-This document provides an overview at the algorithms used in this project in order to implement the "Top-k overlapping densest subgraphs" method introduced in the homonym paper by Esther Galbrun, Aristides Gionis and Nikolaj Tatti.
+This document provides an overview of the algorithms used to implement the "Top-k overlapping densest subgraphs" method introduced in the homonym paper by Esther Galbrun, Aristides Gionis and Nikolaj Tatti.

 ## General overview

-The general goal of this method is to iteratively extract the densest subgraph from the original graph, allowing overlaps.
+The goal of this method is to iteratively extract the densest subgraph from a graph, allowing overlaps.

 ### Naming conventions